 Mr. Nash has served on the Louisiana Adoption Advisory Board, & he & his wife Glenda have been certified as foster & adoptive parents.
 They’ve also been active in both recreational & some light competitive ballroom dance activity.
 In earlier years, he conducted & competed in various chess tournaments, & held a national rating from the US Chess Federation.

 In mid-2021, he became Director of Clinical Programs for Anthem/Healthy Blue of Louisiana, as the clinical support for providers statewide whose Medicaid clients have co-occurring mental & physical health disorders.
-On the LPC Board of Examiners, he also serves as the Secretary of the Marriage & Family Therapy Advisory Committee.
+On the LPC Board of Examiners, he also serves as the Vice Chair of the Marriage & Family Therapy Advisory Committee.

 Term Expires: 03/2025